 Air Zaire (QC)

 Air Zaire (QC), originally known as Air Congo before the Democratic Republic of the Congo became the Republic of Zaire in 1971, ordered two MD-11s for delivery in September 1992 and November 1993 to replace its DC-10s.
-However, the order was cancelled, and the aircraft, serial numbers 48529 and 48530, were never built.
+However, the order was cancelled, and the aircraft with serial numbers 48529 and 48530 were never built.

 Alitalia (AZ)

-Long time customer of Douglas, Alitalia (AZ) had operated the DC-10 for several years and became one of the launch customers for the MD-11 when it placed a US$1.5 billion order for six MD-11s (plus 10 MD-82s) in December 1986.
+Long-time Douglas customer Alitalia (AZ) had operated the DC-10 for several years.
+It became one of the launch customers for the MD-11 when it placed a US$1.5 billion order for six MD-11s (plus 10 MD-82s) in December 1986.

 The aircraft was configured with 30 ‘Magnifica’ Business Class seats on both the Combi and full passenger-only variants.
-Meanwhile, economy was split between 174 in the Combi and 253 in the passenger-only.
+Meanwhile, the economy cabin was split between 174 in the Combi and 253 in the passenger-only.

-Because AZ decided to deliver MD-11 (I-DUPU) early in August 1992, the aircraft was delivered by the manufacturer with a bare metal fuselage with regular ‘Alitalia’ titles applied on the upper fuselage and the company’s logo on the winglets.
+Because Alitalia decided to deliver MD-11 (I-DUPU) early in August 1992, the aircraft was supplied by the manufacturer with a bare-metal fuselage, with regular ‘Alitalia’ titles applied to the upper fuselage and the company’s logo on the winglets.
 The tail section, however, was painted in full colours.

-In a bid to turn around its financial performance, the airline founded a new low-cost company within a company in 1996, dubbed ‘Alitalia Team.’
-All of the airline’s MD-11s were transferred over to the unit.
+In a bid to turn around its financial performance, the airline founded a new low-cost company within the company in 1996, dubbed ‘Alitalia Team.’
+All of the airline’s MD-11s were transferred to the unit.

 American Airlines (AA)